-- It can enhance the flavour of beef, chicken, whole leaf with baked fish, pasta, grilled meats, seafood, rice dishes, infused in macadamia or vegetable oils, and made into hot or iced tea.
+It can enhance the flavour of beef, chicken, baked fish, pasta, grilled meats, seafood, rice dishes, infused in macadamia or vegetable oils, and made into hot or iced tea.

-- Also, as a lemon flavour substitute, it can be used in milk-based foods, as cheesecake, lemon flavoured ice-cream and sorbets.
+Also, as a lemon flavour substitute, it can be used in milk-based foods like cheesecake, lemon-flavoured ice-cream and sorbets.
 It can be also used in other desserts like cookies, cakes and muffins to satisfy a sweet tooth.

-- When combining with mango makes a good marinade for prawns.
+When combining with mango, it makes a great marinade for prawns.

-- It is a good choice to add flavour to spice rubs and marinades, flavoured vinegars, salad dressings, dips, breads, sauces, and pancakes.
+It's a good choice to add flavour to spice rubs and marinades, flavoured vinegars, salad dressings, dips, breads, sauces, and even pancakes.